GiveThanksAlways/GiveThanksAlways.github.io/about.md

 ---
-layout: default
+layout: default2
 title: About
 ---
-# About page
+# Welcome to my website!
+This website is hosted by GitHub Pages and built using Jekyll and Google AMP

-I am an aspiring data scientist.
+I am an apsiring data scientist.
+If you want to know more about me, feel free to visit my [LinkedIn](https://www.linkedin.com/in/spencer-willett-53335195/)